Maurux01/simplevim/README.md

 All plugins will be installed automatically on first run.
 Wait for it to finish and restart Neovim.

 ## ⌨️ Main keybindings

+The leader key is set to the space bar.

 ### General
 - `<Space>` - Leader key (shows which-key after 300ms)